overlay-market/OIPs/notes/note-7.md

 <blockquote class="twitter-tweet"><p lang="tl" dir="ltr">Talib <a href="https://twitter.com/search?q=%24Titan&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$Titan</a> Turkey <a href="https://t.co/6JvUjkYddn">pic.twitter.com/6JvUjkYddn</a></p>&mdash; Flood (@ThinkingUSD) <a href="https://twitter.com/ThinkingUSD/status/1405311057480929282?ref_src=twsrc%5Etfw">June 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-For us, a death spiral can occur with Overlay's OVL-X inverse markets, where X is ETH, DAI, etc., when all open interest on these markets is bearish OVL and a significant price drop of OVL relative to X occurs.
+With Overlay, a death spiral can occur through the protocol's OVL-X inverse markets, where X is ETH, DAI, etc., when all open interest on these markets is bearish OVL and a significant price drop of OVL relative to X occurs.

 The payout of bearish OVL trades trends toward infinity as the price of OVL relative to X goes to zero, given the nature of the inverse market.
 Infinite printing by the market contract from this payout would lead to a collapse of the system.